vengaer/expected/README.md

 void foo() {
     auto e = function_that_may_fail();

+    if(e.has_value()) {
+        /* Do something with e.value() */
+    }
-    if(!e.has_value()) {
+    else {
         std::cerr << e.error() << "\n";
         /* Additional error handling */
     }
-    /* Do something with e.value() */
 }
 ```

 ### Opt-in extensions
-In addition to what is proposed in P0323R9, the implementation provides a few functional extensions, in part inspired by Rust's [Result enum](https://doc.rust-lang.org/std/result/enum.Result.html).
+In addition to what is proposed in P0323R9, the implementation provides a few functional extensions, inspired in part by Rust's [Result enum](https://doc.rust-lang.org/std/result/enum.Result.html).
 In order to adhere to the interface proposed for the standard, these are opt-in and require that `VIEN_EXPECTED_EXTENDED` is defined before the expected header is included.
 The following extensions are available:

 - `map` invokes a callable on the contained value, leaving a potential unexpected unchanged.
     ```cpp